The Choice Between Western Intellectualism and Darshanic Timelessness

 Also Read

-Blinded by Communism: The Story of how Amartya Sen Ruined the Nalanda Revival
+Consumed by Communism: The Sordid Story of how Amartya Sen Ruined the Nalanda Revival

 In the realm of what the West defines as intellectualism or intellectual tradition, Amartya Sen, Sunil Khilnani, et al, are the Ullasnagar, Bellary and S.P.
 Road equivalents.
 The West loves and patronizes them precisely because of this.
 But today, the scene has shifted in a substantial manner: poverty and racial victimhood porn of Africans is the glamour de jure.
 In the colonial and postcolonial era, the Amartya Sen and Salman Rushdie types were the real deal: they were Indian Exotica, much in demand.
 And they made the most out of this extended vacation.